 If you do not enable this option, you will have to manually add the user account to the sudoers file.

 - In the Description field, enter a description for the created credentials record.
 As there can be a number of similar account names, for example, Administrator, it is recommended that you provide a meaningful unique description for the credentials record so that you can distinguish it in the list.
 The description is shown in brackets, following the user name.

-In the sudoers file, enable the NOPASSWD:ALL option for the user account that you want to elevate to root.
+In the sudoers file, enable the NOPASSWD:ALL option for the user account that you want to elevate to root and make sure that the user account entry is the last line in the file.
 Otherwise, jobs addressing a Linux server will fail as sudo will request the password.